NKI-AI/direct/docs/training.rst

 Training
 ========

-After :installing:`./installation.rst` the software and downloading the training and validation data  to `<data_root>`, to train a model you can run the following to train a model you can use the ``direct train`` command.
+After `installing <./installation.rst>` the software and downloading the training and validation data  to `<data_root>`, to train a model you can run the following to train a model you can use the ``direct train`` command.

 To train on a single machine run the following code block in your linux machine: